Fifth Republic Movement: Foundation

 The MVR was founded in July 1997 to support the electoral aims of the Revolutionary Bolivarian Movement-200.
 In the early years after his release, Chávez considered the possibility of another coup attempt, but with the prospects appearing slim, some advisers, notably Luis Miquilena, urged him to reconsider his scepticism of the elections.
 In July 1997, Chávez registered the new Fifth Republic Movement with the National Electoral Council.

 Aims

 The party was committed to the Bolivarian Revolution and claimed to be the political voice of the country's poor.
-The MVR also pursued radical anti-americanism and Marxism.
+The MVR also pursued radical anti-Americanism and Marxism.
 Party leaders often had contacts with Fidel Castro and the Cuban Communist Party, for example.
+The MVR also promoted a stronger role for the military in political life, aligning with Hugo Chávez's vision of a "civil military union".
+This included efforts to integrate military officers into administrative positions and use forces in the implementation of programs.
+Regionally, the party endorsed a foreign policy centtered on Latin American integration, South South cooperations, and the creation of institutions that challenged U.S. influence.

+Migration

+Regional migration became a significant consequence of the political and economic crisis that occurred while the Fifth Republic Movement (MVR) was active.
+Signs of out-migration began appearing in the early 2000s, but the trend intensified as Venezuela's institutions weakened and living conditions deteriorated, particularly after 2014, when falling oil prices triggered economic collapse.
+By 2017–2019, Venezuela experienced one of the Western hemisphere's greatest population movements of the early twenty-first century, as millions of citizens left the country.

+Scholars argue that the root of this displacement was caused by political and economic transformations initiated under the Bolivarian Revolution, and out migration accelerated following Hugo Chávez's presidency.
+As a result, Venezuelan migration has become a defining feature of the country's crisis.